-- So far, evidence is empirical - · Specific simulations based on a choice of parameters - But indeed... - We can show analytically that, GW, NCC, etc. are exactly and always as good as AM - Where exactly means numerically as good, not just in the same complexity class - And always means for any choice of rates and initial conditions (of the target network) - A network emulates another network: - When it can exactly reproduce the kinetics of another network for any choice of rates and initial conditions (of the other network) - We aim to show that e.g. the cell cycle switch can emulate AM in that sense - And moreover that the emulation is algorithmic: it is determined by static network structure (including rate constants and stoichiometric constants), not by random kinetics
+- So far, evidence is empirical - Specific simulations based on a choice of parameters - But indeed... - We can show that, GW, NCC, etc. are exactly and always as good as AM - Where exactly means numerically as good, not just in the same complexity class - · And always means for any choice of rates and initial conditions - A network emulates another network: - When it can exactly reproduce the kinetics of another network for any choice of rates and initial conditions - We aim to show that the cell cycle switch can emulate AM in that sense - And moreover that the emulation is algorithmic: it is determined by network structure